 A More Attractive Nose: Rhinoplasty

-Those who have struggled with any deformity of the nose will understand the frustration and embarrassment associated with having an odd-looking or uneven nose.
+Those who have struggled with any deformity of the nose will understand the frustration and embarrassment associated with having an uneven nose.
 Not only does it distract from your other facial features, but it is most often the first thing people notice about you.
 Additionally, some of our patients have specific concerns like a prominent hump (dorsal hump) or a wide nasal tip.
 Some of the most common complaints also include a wide nose, a boxy nose, a crooked nose, or even just difficulty breathing through one or both sides of the nose.
 If you feel that your nose is the wrong shape, size, out of proportion, unbalanced, or doesn’t fit with the rest of your face, rhinoplasty can correct those aesthetic issues and greatly increase your self-confidence.

 An experienced surgeon from Criswell & Criswell can manipulate the cartilage or bones inside the nose to improve the shape and correct deformities or excess cartilage in the nasal tip, bridge, or nostrils.
 The incisions are small and very discreet, with some procedures allowing for all incisions to be placed within the nose to avoid any visible scarring.
 Even in procedures that require incisions on the outer surface, they are carefully placed so that once healed, they are almost undetectable.